Lord Field?

 1960s

 Lord Leslie Charles Field pioneered one of the UK’s first affordable homeownership schemes.
-Acknowledging the financial burden of renting versus mortgages, he devised a cooperative building model: training individuals in basic construction skills and enabling them to build or modernise homes they would ultimately own—without deposits and with low-interest mortgages.
-The scheme delivered an average of 18 houses per week over seven years, supported by a workforce of more than 300 people.
-He also owned 23 companies, including the Peacehaven Building Society.
+Recognising the burden of renting compared to mortgages, he devised a cooperative building model that trained individuals in basic construction skills, enabling them to build or renovate homes they would eventually own—requiring no deposits and offering low-interest mortgages.
+Over seven years, the scheme delivered an average of 18 houses per week, supported by a workforce of more than 300.

 Lord Field received a European Heritage Award nomination for the meticulous restoration of both his English country estate, Walton Hall in Warwickshire, and Pitfour Castle in St Madoes, Perthshire.